MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: EXPERIMENTAL EVALUATION

 \subsubsection{Analysis of Space Compression}

 In this section, we evaluate the effectiveness of the search space compression (SC) mechanism in \sys and analyze the sensitivity of hyperparameter $\alpha$.

-We first compare \sys’s space compression with the following baselines: \textit{1) w/o SC}, the original, uncompressed search space. \textit{2) Box}~\cite{box_perrone2019learning}, which suggests a minimal search space containing the best-observed configurations of all the previous tasks. \textit{3) Decrease}, adopted in Tuneful~\cite{fekry2020tune}, which removes 40\% unimportant knobs every 10 iterations based on the importance ranking generated from the previous observations. \textit{4) Project}, adopted in LlamaTune~\cite{kanellis2022llamatune} and TopTune~\cite{wei2025toptune}, which projects the original space to a synthetic low-dimensional one and uses bucketization to narrow the value range. \textit{5) Vote}, adopted in OpAdvisor~\cite{zhang2023efficient}, which extracts boundary values of discrete historical configurations and votes to generate the target space.
-Specifically, we replace the SC component in \sys with the aforementioned baseline strategies and conduct end-to-end comparisons on the TPC-H 600GB workload.
+We first compare \sys’s space compression with the following baselines: \textit{1) w/o SC}, the uncompressed search space. \textit{2) Box}~\cite{box_perrone2019learning} suggests a smallest box covering the best-observed configurations of source tasks. \textit{3) Decrease}, adopted in Tuneful~\cite{fekry2020tune}, which removes 40\% unimportant knobs every 10 iterations based on the importance ranking. \textit{4) Project}, adopted in LlamaTune~\cite{kanellis2022llamatune} and TopTune~\cite{wei2025toptune}, which projects the original space to a synthetic low-dimensional one and narrows ranges by bucketization. \textit{5) Vote}, adopted in OpAdvisor~\cite{zhang2023efficient}, which extracts boundary values of discrete historical configurations and votes to generate the target space.
+Specifically, we replace \sys's SC component with each baseline strategy and run end-to-end comparisons on TPC-H 600GB.